andrescasa-dev/watch-list/README.md

 app powered by [open movie api](https://www.omdbapi.com/)

 # To Do
-- [ ] Make "add to watchlist" works
+- [ ] Remove from watchlist
-  - [x] select the movie that the user wants to save
+  - [ ] change the svg to "remove icon"
-  - [x] save each movie in the local storage
-  - [ ] displayed it in the watchlist
+  - [ ] delete it from the local storage
 - [ ] Improve the search to show all the responses.